olincollege/geoguessr/README.md

     pip install requirements.txt
     ```

-4. Download the kaggle dataset from the link `https://www.kaggle.com/datasets/paulchambaz/google-street-view?resource=download`.
-Extract the zip file into the root of this repo.
+4. Download the Kaggle dataset from the link `https://www.kaggle.com/datasets/paulchambaz/google-street-view?resource=download`.
+Extract the zip file, move the `dataset` folder into the root of this repository, then run:

+    ```
+    mkdir -p dataset/images && mv dataset/*.png dataset/images/
+    ```

 5. Run the game and enjoy!